NJUBroccoli/njubroccoli.github.io/en-us/index.md

 - Director of General Affair Center, Social Practice Department, Nanjing University Committee of the Communist Youth League (from Oct.
 2021)
 - Vice Minister of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Sep.
 2021)
-- Vice President, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
+- Member of the Presidium, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
 2021)
 - Key Member of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Mar.
 2021 to Sep.
 2021)
 - Key Member of Office, Graduate Union of Nanjing University (from Mar.
 2021 to Jul.
 2021)
 - Member of Activity Department, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Mar.
 2021 to Jun.
 2021)